rajnishmsrit/jsserver/notes/javascript/Practical algorithms in JS.md

+- Tree Shaking
+- Compression like gzip and brotli
+- Deduplication

 // lodash // array, objects, strings
 // Debouncing is a interface level concept ex - search on mobile or web, autosave feature,
 // eliminating double clicks propagation
 // type onChange time,
 // Onkeystroke and if any more events are available for us
 // Throttle - is a recurring network call related reduction of calls
 // reduce no of calls by setting intervals
 // Scroll movements, mouse movements, window resize
 // Lazy Loading
-//

 // Scrollability
 // Window API
 // React scrollability handling library